 This is necessary because as you age, the cost of insurance increases.
 The cash value offsets the cost of insurance so that you can have a level premium (in the case of whole life insurance) or a manageable premium for the entirety of the policy.
 Another perk of the cash value is that you can withdraw money from it or take loans against it once you’ve built up assets in it.

 How Does Permanent Life Insurance Work?

 Permanent life insurance typically begins with an application.
 Once you are approved and own a policy, you pay premiums to keep it in force.
-Though designed to one day pay a death benefit, permanent life insurance is a financial asset while you own it.
+Although designed to pay a death benefit one day, permanent life insurance is a financial asset while you own it.

 Each of these phases of a life insurance policy—application, ownership, and payment of death benefit—have unique characteristics and considerations.

 To apply for a life insurance policy, you need to submit an application for the amount of coverage you want, which the insurance company uses to determine your eligibility for the policy and the premium.

 Applying for life insurance may (or may not) include a medical exam, but typically requires your and your family’s medical history.
 Whether a medical exam is required is based on the company’s underwriting criteria.